vtex/ux-writing/docs/principles/goals-principles.md

 **Authority, not arbitrary:** We're commerce and technology specialists.
 Our content embodies that expertise to be useful for our users, never pretentious or obnoxious.
 Sounding trustful is the key.

+### 📣 Young
+🔴🔴⚪⚪⚪

+We have the energy and the attitude to accelerate the transformations that will take our clients (and ourselves) to the next level.
+We are restless and passionate.

+**Young, not naive:** We must show our passion for tech and commerce and the energy we put on everything we do.
+Keep the content fresh and pleasant.

 ### 📣 Exclusive
 🔴⚪⚪⚪⚪